MANAGERS OF VOLUNTEER ENGAGEMENT

 1982–1983

-The group became autonomous from the VAC, formed their first Board of Directors, and wrote bylaws.
-During this time the group went through several names including Volunteer Coordinators Council and VIPS - Volunteers in Program Services.
+The group became autonomous from the VAC, formed its first Board of Directors, and established bylaws.
+During this time, the organization operated under several names, including Volunteer Coordinators Council and VIPS — Volunteers in Program Services.

 1984